Skip to Content

 Things like bikes, outdoor tables and chairs, and even a GPS to safely navigate the roads.
 These all seem like simple items but they aren’t always included in your motorhome rental.
 On Motorhome Republic, it lists everything that’s included and you can even select add-ons at a cost.
 For example, an extra driver is usually $2 NZD a day, a picnic table $25 NZD for the trip and a baby seat is around $36 NZD.

-Related Read: Traveling the South Island in your motorhome?
+Related Read: Looking for some inspiration on where to travel in your motorhome?
 Then check out the 25 best places to visit on the South Island!

 The road from Queenstown to Glenorchy